 Allogeneic transplantation is a process that offers great chances of curing the disease related to blood and bone marrow cancers and other disorders.
-In order to ensure high safety and better outcomes some preparation is made by the doctor before the surgery which a patient must follow.
+To ensure high safety and better outcomes, some preparation is made by the doctor before the surgery, which a patient must follow.

-Step 1: Pre-transplant Process: A patient has to take a series of Pre-transplant tests and procedures, to ensure their general health and the status of the current medical condition.
+Step 1: Pre-Transplant Process: A patient has to take a series of Pre-transplant tests and procedures to ensure their general health and the status of their current medical condition.
 This process of evaluation may take several days.

 Beginning Medical Evaluation- The patient undergoes various tests to check the overall health of the individual.